hull/hull-node/README.md

 req.hull.metric.event("eventName", { text = "", properties = {} });
 ```

-An object added to context by `Instrumentation Module`.
-It allows to send data to metrics service.
-It's being initiated in the right context, and expose following methods:
+An object added to context by the `Instrumentation Module`.
+It allows to send data to the metrics service

 ### **helpers**